steveeri/dotnet-tzfe-csharp/README.md

 ![Screenshot](dotnet.screenshot1-2048.png)

-Note: the included compiled version of the app (filename = 2048), was compiled on Linux (i.e. elf binary).
-It is completely standalone and requires no special libraries.
-This latest version of the game includes a GameEngine library as well as a Tester to run the Game engine.
+This latest version of the game includes a GameEngine .net library solution as well as a Tester solution to run the Game engine.
 The game can be played manually (like anywhere else), but also has some AI logic to allow the computer to run the game.

 ## Game Overview